qzhan321/Bayesian-formulation-varcoding-MOI-estimation/README.md

 - Bayes’ rule to get P(MOI=i|s), which requires the specification of a prior distribution of MOI.
 We examined negative binomial distributions with a wide range of parameter value and a uniform distribution.
 The MOI estimation is not sensitive to the prior distribution of MOI.
 We use a uniform prior in this work.
 - From individual to the population level MOI distribution, we either pool the maximum a posteriori MOI estimate for each sampled individual, or use the technique called mixture distribution.

-## Applying the Bayesian formulation to your dataset
+## Applying the Bayesian Formulation to New Dataset